Harry's story: overcoming severe depression

 You might have seen my name before, at the bottom of emails from the Foundation's Events Team.
 You may have even spoken to me on the phone or maybe we've exchanged emails.

-I'm Harry, currently working at the Mental Health Foundation as a Fundraising Intern and much of the work done on launching our Curry & Chaat fundraiser, including two of the recipes, is of my doing.
+I'm Harry, currently working at the Mental Health Foundation as the Events and Community Officer and much of the work done on launching our Curry & Chaat fundraiser, including two of the recipes, is of my doing.

 Everybody has bad days but depression can make every day a bad day.
 I would spend days on end in bed, unwilling, or even unable to move, for depression can be so debilitating that it becomes physically disabling.